-- 1. In standby mode, press the MENU (left) soft key (), then press (for Gallery) and end for Melody Gallery.

-- Use the navigation keys to select Preloaded, Downloaded (if you have downloaded melodies), or Shuffle (melody files that play in random order); then press the key.

-- 3. A list of bells and melodies appears in the display.

-- 4. Press the Option (left) soft key ().
-A popup menu containing the following option appears in the display:

-- · When using a preloaded bell or melody, the following options appear:

-- Assign

-- Shuffle Melody

-- When using a downloaded melody the following options appear in the display:

-- Assign

-- Shuffle Melody

-- Rename

-- Lock / Unlock

-- Erase

-- Erase All

-- Melody Info

-- Shuffle

-- 5. Use the navigation keys to highlight Assign and press the or key.

-The following options appear in the display.

-- Calls Lets you assign a melody tone for incoming calls. - Messages Lets you assign a melody tone for Voice Mail, Text, Pictures or Wap Push messages. - Alarm Lets you assign a melody tone for alarms. - Data Lets you assign a melody tone for incoming data calls. - Calendar Lets you assign a melody tone as a calendar reminder.
+- 1. In standby mode, press the MENU (ox) key, then press (for easyedgeSM), (or Gallery), and for Melody Gallery. - Use the navigation keys to select Preloaded or Downloaded (if you have downloaded melodies), then press the key. - 3.
+A list of bells and melodies appears in the display. - Press the Option (left) soft key ().
+A popup menu appears in the display. - · When using a preloaded melody, the following option appears in the display: - Assign - · When using a downloaded melody, the following options appear in the display: - Assian - Rename - Lock - Erase - Use the navigation keys to highlight Assign and press the key.
+The following options appear in the display: - Calls Lets you assign a melody tone for incoming calls. - Alarm Lets you assign a melody tone for alarms. - Data Lets you assign a melody tone for incoming data calls. - Calendar Lets you assign a melody tone as a calendar reminder.